Dibij/Models-from-Scratch/README.md

 # Models from Scratch

-This repository contains simple, from-scratch implementations of two fundamental machine learning models:
+This repository contains simple, from-scratch implementations of three fundamental machine learning models:

 - **Linear Regression**
 - **Logistic Regression**
+- **Decision Tree Classifier**

 Built without any machine learning libraries like Scikit-learn — only using **NumPy** and **Matplotlib**.